anvil-solutions/server-logs/README.md

 # Anvil Server Log Tool (DE)

-This tool allows you to view and interpret the logged data on your IONOS server a lot easier and clearer.
+This tool significantly enhances your ability to visualize and comprehend the logged data from your IONOS server.
+Simply copy the files to a designated folder on your IONOS webspace and establish a password during your initial login.

 ## Features

 - Today's data
   - Clicks per hour
   - Most requested pages